Serkkaddis/travel-planner/README.md

 Dark Mode: Provide an option for dark mode to improve usability.

 ##  Deployment
 The application will be deployed on Netlify/Vercel.
-You can access it here: Travel Planner Live.

 ## Contact
 For questions or feedback, reach out to @Serkkaddis.